ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/engineering-efforts/iterative-exponentiation.md

 ):
 ```

-This function signature shows that `rootfinder` accepts as input three
+This function signature shows that `iterator` accepts as input three
 parameters called `a`, `b`, and `c` that respectively have default values of
 `1`, `2`, and `2`, as seen on lines `2` through `4`.
 If you run `poetry run
-rootfinder` if should produce this output:
+iterator` if should produce this output:

 ```shell
 ⭐ Calculating the roots of a quadratic equation with: